 Key Stage 3

-Physics, Biology and Chemistry are taught as a series of modules alongside each other to provide an introduction to key ideas and bring all pupils to the same baseline understanding before making their GCSE option choices.
+Physics, Biology and Chemistry are taught as a series of modules alongside each other to provide an introduction to key ideas and bring all students to the same baseline understanding before making their GCSE option choices.
 In both years students will have a combined summer exam with questions from all three sciences on it.
 Science is a practical subject and many of the topics are investigated by demonstrations and/or pupil experiments.

 |Ist Year Topics||2nd Year Topics|